mountainstorm/LD35/diary.md

 19:18: I'm happy with the general gameplay, although I now need to fix the bugs 20:55: I'm triggering a Webkit crash on iOS; can't figure out how to avoid it.
 Pondering making a score screen 22:48: Been playing with new, smaller, graphics but I seem to prefer my placehodlers eek!
 Done for the night

+06:53: Awake, down on my computer.
+F1 race on TV (double win).
+Makea list of all the enhancements I've got plannd 07:22: Awesome F1 race ... more than a tad distracting 09:31: Highscore table done, graphics done - time to do menu before sorting out sound 11:25: All the screens done - I don't like them, but there done.
+Now sound